 The trivia items below may give away important plot points.

-Most of the bruising seen on Rooney Mara's body when she takes a shower is in fact real, the physicality of shooting the rape scene the day before resulted in countless bruises on the actress' wrists, neck and torso.
+Most of the bruising seen on Rooney Mara's body when she takes a shower is in fact real: the physicality of shooting the rape scene the day before resulted in countless bruises on the actress' wrists, neck and torso.
+One of the make-up artists was even fooled into thinking that Rooney's make-up had already been applied.

 In one of the more harrowing scenes in the film, Martin Vanger has Mikael Blomkvist bound and he switches the music on.
 The music playing is the song 'Orinoco Flow' by Enya.
 This choice came about after discussion on the scene when Daniel Craig flicked through his iPod and called out the first song he found, which was initially met with a lot of laughter.